hawier-dev/flutter_leap_sdk/README.md

 This package is built on top of Liquid AI's official LEAP SDK.
 For more information about LEAP SDK and Liquid AI, visit [leap.liquid.ai](https://leap.liquid.ai).

-### iOS Status
+### iOS Implementation

-The iOS implementation is currently a placeholder architecture waiting for the official iOS LEAP SDK release.
-The iOS plugin includes:
+The iOS implementation is fully integrated with the official LEAP SDK for iOS:

 - ✅ Complete Flutter-iOS bridge implementation
 - ✅ Model downloading support (using flutter_downloader)
-- ✅ Plugin architecture ready for LEAP SDK integration
+- ✅ Native LEAP SDK integration (version 0.4.0+)
-- ⏳ Awaiting official iOS LEAP SDK from Liquid AI

-When the iOS LEAP SDK becomes available, simply uncomment the native iOS implementation in `ios/Classes/FlutterLeapSdkPlugin.swift` and add the SDK dependency to the podspec.
+- ✅ Model loading and text generation
+- ✅ Streaming response support
+- ✅ Full async/await implementation with proper error handling

+The iOS plugin uses CocoaPods with the `Leap-SDK` dependency and requires iOS 15+ with Swift 5.9+.

 ### Contributing